dellsystem/dellsystem.github.io/tech.md

 * Malcolm Harris for The New Inquiry: [Turn Down for What?](https://thenewinquiry.com/turn-down-for-what/)
 * Andy Beckett for The Guardian: [Accelerationism: how a fringe philosophy predicted the future we live in](https://www.theguardian.com/world/2017/may/11/accelerationism-how-a-fringe-philosophy-predicted-the-future-we-live-in)
+* The Verso blog: [Beyond Endless Winter: An Interview with Nick Srnicek](https://www.versobooks.com/blogs/3652-beyond-endless-winter-an-interview-with-nick-srnicek): a really interesting and wide-ranging interview about not just accelerationism but also platform capitalism, science fiction, and cryptocurrency.

 ### On Cambridge Analytica

 Some good critical takes (most of the mainstream media analysis is not very good imo)

+* Evgeny Morozov for The Guardian: [After the Facebook scandal it’s time to base the digital economy on public v private ownership of data](https://www.theguardian.com/technology/2018/mar/31/big-data-lie-exposed-simply-blaming-facebook-wont-fix-reclaim-private-information).
+Really good overview of the wider context of the problem
 * Juan Ortiz Freuler for Open Democracy: [The Cambridge Analytica scandal is a drop of water trickling down the visible top of an iceberg.
 Focus on decentralizing power](https://www.opendemocracy.net/digitaliberties/juan-ortiz-freuler/battle-for-decentralized-internet-navigating-troubled-waters-to-g)
 * Laurie Laybourn-Langton for Open Democracy: [The oldest sins in the newest ways](https://www.opendemocracy.net/neweconomics/oldest-sins-newest-ways/)
 * [This Twitter thread from the NYC DSA chapter's tech working group](https://twitter.com/NYCDSATechWG/status/976509277241298944)